ipbl-oit-siit/drone_programming/docs/basics_hsv_static.md

 ```

-* It's O.K. if the `Extracted Pink Box` window completely separates the pink box from the background space.
+* It's O.K. if the `Extracted Pink Region` window completely separates the pink area from the background space.

 ---